neam/docker-stack/stacks/debian-php-nginx/stack/README.md

 * Uses a Debian-derived PHP image and the official Nginx Docker image
 * Includes boilerplate configuration with Docker-specific enhancements
 * Includes both a PHP "ha" service which is not supposed to use any data volumes and thus can be scaled elastically, as well as a PHP "files" container which uses a /files volume to stored user-uploaded files
-* The PHP "ha" service is frontend by a HAProxy service that distributes the load to the PHP "ha" service containers
+* The PHP "ha" service is fronted by a HAProxy service that distributes the load to the PHP "ha" service containers
-* The PHP service can use either PHP-FPM with Opcache (default) or HHVM
+* The PHP services can use either PHP-FPM with Opcache (default) or HHVM

 ## Default configuration